Phoenix1192/JsonPowerDB/README.md

  [Documentation Link](https://login2explore.com/jpdb/docs.html)

-## "This Project contais Create Read and Update Functions implemented using JsonPowerDB"
+## "This Project contais Create, Read and Update Functions implemented using JsonPowerDB"

 ### JsonPowerDB is a high performance, creative and disruptive multi-mode DBMS.